gchq/Palisade-readers/README.md

 A good starting point to understanding this library is with the Data Service.
 The client will have sent the initial request to access data with the Palisade Service and received a response with a unique identifier for the request.
-This is then used to send a request to the Data Service to retrieve data.
-The Reader library provides the functionality for the Data Service to retrieve the data plus the rules that need to be applied.
+This is then used to send a request to the Data Service to retrieve the data.
+The Reader library provides the functionality for the Data Service to

+retrieve the data plus the rules that need to be applied.
 This information is then used to return an output stream of the filtered data to the client.